cismembrane/gns3-labs/dmvpn-phase3-ipsec/README.md

 **EIGRP neighbors not forming.** This is almost always a multicast mapping problem.
 The hub needs `ip nhrp map multicast dynamic`.
 Each spoke needs `ip nhrp map multicast 10.0.1.1`.
 Without these, EIGRP hellos don't traverse the tunnel.

 **Phase 3 shortcut not triggering.** Verify `ip nhrp redirect` on the hub and `ip nhrp shortcut` on both spokes.
 Generate sustained traffic, not just one ping.
 Use `debug nhrp` on the hub to confirm Traffic Indication messages are being sent.

+## Lessons Learned

+These are problems I actually hit while building this lab and the debugging that resolved them.

+**EIGRP split-horizon on the tunnel interface.** EIGRP adjacencies came up and the hub learned spoke routes, but the spokes couldn't see each other's LAN prefixes.
+The hub was receiving routes from one spoke over `Tunnel0` and refusing to advertise them back out the same interface.
+Split-horizon is on by default for EIGRP, and on a multipoint interface all spokes share the same interface from the hub's perspective.
+The fix was `no ip split-horizon eigrp 100` on the hub's `Tunnel0`.
+Without it, spoke-to-spoke reachability through the hub never works, which means Phase 3 shortcuts can never trigger either, since there's no initial traffic to redirect.

+**IPsec profile name mismatch.** The tunnel came up at the GRE/NHRP layer but traffic wasn't encrypting. `show crypto ipsec sa` showed zero encaps and decaps.
+The problem was a typo in the `tunnel protection ipsec profile` statement on one router.
+The profile name referenced under the tunnel interface didn't match the name defined in `crypto ipsec profile`.
+IOS accepts the mismatched name without complaint at configuration time.
+The tunnel still forms because DMVPN doesn't require IPsec to function.
+You only find out when you check the crypto counters and realize nothing is being encrypted.
+This is the kind of thing that could sit in production unnoticed if nobody verifies encryption is actually happening.

+**Tunnel source vs tunnel interface confusion.** Early in the build I had a spoke configured with `tunnel source Tunnel0` instead of `tunnel source FastEthernet1/0`.
+The tunnel source needs to be the physical interface (or its IP) facing the underlay, not the tunnel interface itself.
+Pointing the tunnel source at the tunnel creates a recursive dependency: the tunnel needs the tunnel to be up in order to come up.
+IOS doesn't block this at config time.
+The interface just stays down and the debugs don't make the cause obvious unless you're specifically looking at the tunnel source line.

 ## Key Takeaways